 The system-wide number of pregnant women served remained flat when compared to the same reporting period of the prior fiscal year.
 Pregnant women served by homelessness prevention increased by 23% and rapid re-housing decreased by 18% (FY22 56, 44).
 The number served by emergency shelters increased by 24% (FY22 50) when compared to prior fiscal year.
-The rate of Black/African American women served system-wide is substantially disproportionate compared to the Franklin County population in poverty.
+The rate of Black/African American women served system-wide is substantially disproportionate compared to the Franklin County population and to the Franklin County population in poverty.
 From an outcomes perspective, the homelessness system has no substantial impact on these pregnant women.

-Successful outcomes measure for Street Outreach.
+1Successful outcomes measure for Street Outreach.

-Average Length of Shelter Stay (Days) measured for Emergency Shelter.
+2 Average Length of Shelter Stay (Days) measured for Emergency Shelter.
 Average Length of Participation (Days) measured for Street Outreach, PH - Rapid Re-Housing and Homelessness Prevention.
 Housing Stability (Months) measured for PH - Permanent Supportive Housing and Transitional Housing.

-Program didn't have any household exits; unable to calculate measure.
+$^{^{\}rm 3}\,{\rm Program}$ didn't have any household exits; unable to calculate measure.

-Due to rounding, percentages do not add up to 100%.
+4 Due to rounding, percentages do not add up to 100%.